 You must have a valid ID showing your name and present address.
 Valid identification consists of a current driver's license, major credit, passport or current utility bill.

-No Gift Adoptions !!!
-The person who will be responsible for the pet must be present at the time of adoption to in order to sign the adoption agreement.
+No Gift Adoptions!!!
+The person who will be responsible for the pet must be present at the time of adoption in order to sign the adoption agreement.

-Adirondack Save A Stray has many kittens, cats, puppies and dogs for adoption.
-For further information about adopting please contact the shelter 518-654-6220
+Adirondack Save A Stray has many kittens and cats available for adoption.
+For further information about adopting please, contact the shelter at 518-654-6220.